crimemaster007/crimemaster007/README.md

-* A Third Year Undergrad BTech ( CSE ) student.
+* A Final Year Undergrad BTech ( CSE ) student.
 I am a passionate Competitive Programmer and am highly interested in Algorithmic Problem Solving with a firm grasp in Data Structures and Algorithms.
 * I am currently looking for SDE opportunities.

 <hr>